chrisbward/Stacks-Hello-World-Tutorial/README.md

 ... and now visit http://localhost:8080 in your browser.

 ## Thanks

 Special thank you to unclemantis.btc who kindly took the time to take me through the ecosystem on the Discord server.
+Many others that didn't run and stepped up; friedger.btc, Hero Gamer, diwaker, kennny, BowTiedDeveloper, will.btc, a.haun

+Code sampled from the Todo, extended Todo, Billboard examples

 ## References